mpkelly/blog/assets/articles/colour.md

 Some websites go crazy with colour (see Amazon's product page, for example) so you would need more variables than what's above, but the multi-palette approach can still be used.

-Final word: I've used info and danger contexts above, but you can create palettes for anything, including form inputs, selected nav items and active links.
+Final word: I've used the well-known info and danger contexts above, but you can create palettes for anything, including form inputs, selected nav items and active links.